Contactless Delivery And How To Do It Right

 Although it might seem like the job is done once the parcel is dropped off, that’s not the truth.
 Unlike standard delivery, there is no interaction with the customer and the tacit receipt of the delivery is not as easy to prove.

-That’s why photo proof-of-delivery is so important in contactless delivery.
-Because customers can’t sign for the delivery, capturing a photo of the delivery in situ at the drop-off can save you the headache of customers claiming they didn’t receive it.
-It’s hard to argue with a photo of the delivery on the customer's property!
+That’s why photo proof of delivery is so important in contactless delivery.
+Because customers can’t sign for the delivery, capturing a photo of the delivery in situ at the drop-off can save you disputes when customers say they didn’t receive it.
+It is hard to argue with a clear photo of the delivery on the customer's property.

 The SmartRoutes delivery route planner includes a mobile app that allows drivers to snap a photo of each delivery, attaching it directly to the specific order on the app.

 Even better, these photo POD’s are instantly attached to the order on the Desktop Delivery Manager, so you and your team at the office or depot can instantly answer any queries that customers might have over the phone.
-Our research at SmartRoutes has shown that customer notification, coupled with instant access to POD’s at the office can reduce the time spent serving customer queries by over 80%.
+Our research at SmartRoutes has shown that customer notification, combined with instant access to PODs at the office, can cut the time spent handling customer queries by over 80%.

 3 Real Examples of Contactless Delivery